lichen-liu/TFTvm/README.md

 * Use forward declaration whenever possible in the header file
 * Never use "using namespace xxx" in a header file
 * The #include order is as following (in alphabetical order in each category)
-  - (Declaration file of this Implementation file)
+  - (Declaration file of this Implementation file or Namespace header file)
   - Standard Library, Standard Template Library
   - Other